 - To bank 4-5 figures a month on Craigslist, you can sell stuff you already own, raid the free section on Craigslist and other online marketplaces, repair and refurbish items and resell them at a profit, and make a business out of buying and selling items within a niche.

+I hope this post teaches you how to sell on Craigslist.
 What has your experience been like with buying and selling on Craigslist or other online marketplaces?
 I’d love to hear your stories in the comments